 Most inflatable kayaks are like canoes and have no deck.
-A few like the Gumotex Framura and Swing, or the Grabner Explorer and some Advanced Elements have fixed decks.
+A few like the Gumotex Framura and Swing, or the Grabner Explorer and Decathlon X500 and some Advanced Elements have fixed decks.
 Others have zip-back or removable decks.
-A few are listed in the table, above.

 Left and right, a yellow Incept K40 with a zip back deck, the one time I used it like that.
 And later, when I bought my Seawave (above left and below) I got the optional fully removable deck thinking it might be handy.
 I tried it once, took some pictures, never used it again and eventually sold it.
 Other optional deck IKers have said the same: nice to have the option but never actually use it.
 Both these boats needed fibreglass or alloy spars to support the deck and keep it convex.
 It all just adds to more stuff and set-up time.
 But whatever you read here, as much as anything, choosing an IK with a deck is more about personal preference than function.

 For me, one of the big attractions of an open IK is it’s so much easier to hop in and out – even from deep water you can easily crawl back abroad which makes it safer.
 It’s easier to pack or unload the boat (left), as well as dry, clean or work on it.
-Any touring luggage will surely be in dry bags anyway, and better touring IKs have plenty of lashing points.
-There’s no need to faff about with spray skirts and cags to match, and I find it’s so much more agreeable to paddle in the open air and not feel hemmed in.
+Any touring luggage will surely be in dry bags anyway and better touring IKs have plenty of lashing points.
+Best of all there’s no need to faff about with spray skirts and cags to match, and I find it’s so much more agreeable to paddle in the open air and not feel hemmed in.
 If it’s cold or inclement, I wear a drysuit.

 About the only thing I do miss with a deck is somewhere handy to mount nav aids, cameras and other useful stuff in front of you.
-I get round that with a pfd with pockets and Peli box between my knees which works OK.
+I get round that with a pfd with pockets and Peli box or a waterproof packbag between my knees.